Sachin-Wani/deeplearning.ai-GANs-Specialization/README.md

 GANs Specialization made by deeplearning.ai (Generative Adversarial Networks Specialization)

 This 3-course specialization is launched on September 30.
 Right now the repository contains files for Course 1, 2.
-The assignment files are already completed.
+The prefilled assignment files are already completed.

 Further files of Course 3 will be uploaded when the courses go live.